-A few brief simple steps will help in the proper therapy of children thus decreasing the morbidity and mortality.
-(THOMAS CHERIAN, 2003).
+Respiratory tract infections are the commonest illnesses encountered in children worldwide.
+Though there have been some important advances in developing strategies to control respiratory tract infections, this group of illnesses remain the most common cause of under-five mortality in developing countries, including India.
+However, a few brief simple steps will help in the proper therapy of children thus decreasing the morbidity and mortality.
 Respiratory infections often spread from one structure to another because of contiguous nature of the mucus membrane lining the entire tract.
 Nursing care of children with respiratory tract infections is primarily symptomatic and supportive but necessitates thorough respiratory assessment, administration of oxygen and antibiotics.
-Because complications is greater in younger age groups close observation of progress is necessary.
+Because complications are greater in younger age groups close observation of progress is necessary.

 Every year cute respiratory infection in young children is responsible for an estimated 4.1 million deaths worldwide.
 Such infections are highest cause of infant mortality and morbidity in developing countries.
 About 90 percent of acute respiratory tract infection are due to pneumonia which is bacterial in origin.
-On an average children below five years of age suffer from five episodes of respiratory tract infection per child per year, thus accounting for about 238 million attacks.
+On an average child below five years of age suffer from five episodes of respiratory tract infection per child per year, thus accounting for about 238 million attacks.
 Respiratory tract infections are responsible for about 30 to 50 percent of visits to health facilities and for about 20 to 40 percent admissions to hospitals.
-It is also leading cause of disabilities including deafness as a sequale of otitis media.
+It is also leading cause of disabilities including deafness as a sequel of otitis media.
 (K. Park 2012).

-The main Objective were
+The main Objective were,

-- Assessment of the condition of children with respiratory tract infection - Nursing care of children with respiratory tract infection - Reassessment of the condition of children at the time of discharge.
-The document Starts from here.
-And the section 2 continues accordingly.
+- Assessment of the condition of children with respiratory tract infection. - Nursing care of children with respiratory tract infection. - Reassessment of the condition of children at the time of discharge